GPS Tracking Laws By State in 2025

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

 GPS tracking laws by state can vary.
-Most states have a law around GPS tracking while others surprisingly don’t.
+Most states have a law around GPS tracking in 2025, while others – surprisingly – don’t.

-On a federal level, which means country wide, fleet companies are legally entitled to track their own vehicles.
-As GPS tracking is a relatively recent technological development, the legal precedent on federal level comes from the case of Elgin vs The St. Louis Coca Cola Bottling Company.
+On a federal level, which means countrywide, fleet companies are legally entitled to track their own vehicles.
+As GPS tracking is a relatively recent technological development, the legal precedent on the federal level comes from the case of Elgin vs The St. Louis Coca-Cola Bottling Company.
 This case allows for companies to track their own vehicles.

-Another federal law associated with vehicle tracking is the ELD Mandate, which requires commercial truck drivers to log their hours on an ELD which stands for Electronic Log Device.
+Another federal law associated with vehicle tracking is the ELD Mandate, which requires commercial truck drivers to log their hours on an ELD, which stands for electronic logging device.
 In some cases though, fleets can obtain an ELD exemption.

 Fleet owners and operators need to be keenly aware of GPS tracking laws by state so they are compliant at all times.
-Failure to do so can result in unnecessary fines and legal action that hurt your businesses profit and overall reputation.
-In this article we are going to go state by state and show exactly what GPS tracking laws, if any, exist.
+Failure to do so can result in unnecessary fines and legal action that hurt your business’s profit and overall reputation.
+In this article, we are going to go state by state and show exactly what GPS tracking laws, if any, exist.

 Fleet vehicles traveling by road